umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index.md

 It is required to access any project pages as well as the backoffice.

-To migrate the users from your on-premise site to Umbraco Cloud and Umbraco ID follow the [Migrate Users to Cloud guide](/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/Migrating-Users-To-Umbraco-Cloud/index.md).
+To migrate the users from your on-premises site to Umbraco Cloud and Umbraco ID, follow the [Migrate Users to Cloud guide](/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/Migrating-Users-To-Umbraco-Cloud/index.md) article.
 :::

 With that confirmed, it's time to prepare to migrate the project to Umbraco Cloud.